Sanskrutib789/hello-world/README.md

 Add Your Resource: Add a link to your favorite resource at the bottom of the list.
 Please try to follow this format:

-* [Name of the Resource](https://link-to-the-resource.com/) - A brief description of why it's great.
+* [Sanskruti Bramhankar](https://link-to-the-resource.com/) - A brief description of why it's great.

 Commit Your Changes: Scroll to the bottom of the page.
 In the "Commit changes" box, write a short, clear message that describes your contribution.
 For example: Add The Odin Project to the list.
 Then, click the green Commit changes button.